 Get exclusive member benefits & effect social change.
 Join Today

 Ehlers-Danlos syndrome (EDS) is an inherited condition that affects the connective tissues in the body.
 Connective tissue is responsible for supporting and structuring the skin, blood vessels, bones, and organs.
 It’s made up of cells, fibrous material, and a protein called collagen.
-A group of genetic disorders cause Ehlers-Danlos syndrome is caused by a defect in collagen production.
+A group of genetic disorders cause Ehlers-Danlos syndrome, which results in a defect in collagen production.

-The area affected differs with each type of EDS affects different areas of the body.
+Each type of EDS affects different areas of the body.
 However, all types of EDS have one thing in common: hypermobility.
 Hypermobility is an unusually large range of movement in the joints.

-All of the genes listed below provide instructions on how to assemble collagen — except for ADAMTS2, which provides instructions for making the proteins that work with collagen.
+All of the genes listed below provide instructions on how to assemble collagen, except for ADAMTS2.
+That gene provides instructions for making the proteins that work with collagen.
 The genes that can cause EDS, while not a complete list, include:

-Parents are often silent carriers of the defective gene that causes EDS.
-This means the parents may not show any signs of the condition.
+Parents are sometimes silent carriers of the defective genes that cause EDS.
+This means the parents may not have any symptoms of the condition.
 And they’re unaware they’re carriers of a defective gene.
 Other times, the gene cause is dominant and can cause symptoms.

-A series of tests may be used to diagnose EDS (except for hEDS), or rule out other similar conditions.
-These tests include genetic tests, skin biopsy, and echochardiogram.
+Doctors may use a series of tests to diagnose EDS (except for hEDS), or rule out other similar conditions.
+These tests include genetic tests, skin biopsy, and echocardiogram.
 An echocardiogram uses sound waves to create moving images of the heart.
 This will show the doctor if there are any abnormalities present.

 Current treatment options for EDS include: